dscho/pagefind-xkcd-demo/content/comics/2009-5-22-crime-scene.md

 Policeman: No, George, just two dead bodies and a lot of blood.

-George: Two... that's the third Fibonacci number!
+George: Two...
+That's the third Fibonacci number!

 Policeman: Not now, George.

+[Caption below the frame:]

 When Mathnet shut down, the officers had trouble reintegrating into the regular L.A.P.D.